anumodnair/docs/Corporate-Rewards-API.md

 ### `Account`

-Returns the account details which includes, current account balance.
-All the options set during the account setup will be returned, any changes needed should be notified to the YouGotaGift team to make the changes accordingly.
+Returns the account details including current account balance.
+All the options set during the account setup will be returned.
+Any changes needed should be notified to the YouGotaGift team.

 - **Endpoint** `/account/`
 - **Returns** JSON Object with the result of your request